xpd54/backtesting/README.md

 [2025-02-03 20:55:01.657] [0x7ff8599feb40] [INFO] Evaluated in 0:0:1sec
 ```

-We should look into our evaluation log which shows we are selling our 0.3 btc immediately we our alpha was set for 0.7 (70% in btc) we achive that balance.
+We should look into our evaluation log which shows we are selling our 0.3 BTC immediately where our alpha was set for 0.7 (70% in BTC) we achieved that balance.

 ```
 1483228800,966.3400,966.9900,964.6000,966.6000,102.4848,1.0000,0.0000,0.0000,,,,,